SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation

 After applying overpacking techniques, each DSP unit can generate multiple partial products per cycle within the same silicon footprint, substantially increasing multiplication throughput.
 This increased arithmetic density, however, places a correspondingly higher demand on accumulation, as more partial results must be combined within each PE.
 Although addition is generally less expensive than multiplication, accumulation in FP16 still incurs nontrivial overhead due to exponent alignment, normalization, and rounding, whose cost scales with the size of the PE array.

-To mitigate this overhead, our key insight is to \emph{decouple accumulation from full floating-point representation and to perform accumulation within a unified numerical domain.} Specifically, as shown in \Cref{fig:PE}.(b), instead of materializing FP16 values after each DSP operation, our accumulation tree collects unnormalized partial results and converts them into BFP representation in which all mantissas share a common exponent.
-Accumulation is then performed using fixed-point addition within this shared-exponent domain, and floating-point reconstruction is applied only once at the end of the accumulation.
-This design substantially simplifies the accumulation data path and also enables a lower-cost mixed-precision PE architecture, which is shown in \Cref{fig:PE}.(a).
+To mitigate this overhead, our key insight is to \emph{decouple accumulation from full floating-point representation and to perform accumulation within a unified numerical domain.} Specifically, as shown in \Cref{fig:PE}.(b), instead of materializing FP16 values after each DSP operation, our accumulation tree \revC{collects a set of unnormalized partial results (\textit{i.e.} significand product from DSP and unbiased exponent result from addition) from the same PE array column at first.
+Then all exponent results participate in a maximum-exponent reduction tree to determine the global maximum $E_{max}$.
+Each significand is then arithmetic right-shifted by $E_i - E_{max}$ to be aligned to the same binary point position.
+After alignment, the shifted significands are accumulated directly using a conventional fixed-point adder tree, producing a BFP representation composed of a shared exponent and an aggregated fixed-point significand.
+Before converting the accumulated result back to FP16 format, a renormalization stage is performed to restore the standard normalized floating-point representation, $1.\text{mantissa} \times 2 ^{E-\text{bias}}$.
+A leading-zero counter (LZC) identifies the most significant non-zero bit of the accumulated significand, after which the significand is shifted accordingly and the exponent is adjusted to compensate for the normalization offset.
+Finally, the normalized result is truncated to fit the FP16 mantissa width. } This design substantially simplifies the accumulation data path and also enables a lower-cost mixed-precision PE architecture, which is shown in \Cref{fig:PE}.(a).